JohnNLP/PhemePlus/README.md

 Unfortunately, you'll have to download evidence from the URLs yourself due to copyright law.

 An evidence downloader will be made available in due course to make this easy.

+Please note that evidence counts will be slightly different to those in the paper, seeing as I had to redo the search process to obtain URLs (rather than articles that can not be shared).